 Brabant, 2017 - 2019 - What's happening at campsites and holiday parks?
 What's the difference between the way media show this issue and the perspective of campsite residents?
 A collaboration with campsite residents.

-Camping Kafka: Weg in eigen land (i.e. Abroad at home) took shape as an installation and public program during Graphic Matters 2017 in Breda.
-The installation shows the camping issue in a new figuration: no pictures with police uniforms in front of derelict mobile homes, no emphasis on crime or antisocial trailer parks.
+Camping Kafka: Weg in eigen land (i.e. Lost at home) took shape as an installation and public program during Graphic Matters 2017 in Breda.
+The installation shows the camping issue in a new figuration: no pictures with police uniforms in front of derelict mobile homes, no emphasis on crime or 'antisocial' trailer parks.
 Central piece of the installation is a maze showing different vicious circles campsite residents live in.
 This maze is surrounded by emoji's demonstrating characters, feelings and events people living in holiday parcs have to deal with.
 A slide refers to camping aesthetics.

 Inside the installation, a public program of testcases approached the camping issue from different prespectives: freelance work and tiny housing, older people and campsite owners, people in debt or in the middle of a divorce and social work and at last migrant workers and employment agencies.
 Each testcase started with a campsite resident telling her or his story.